YanLobat/Country-List/README.md

 # Country-List

-To start watching type `gulp` in console
+To start watching type `npm i` and then after installing type `gulp` in console